School Information Report 2018-2019

 Legislation and other advice services available for parents:

-The Code of Practice introduced in 2014 means that your local authority and the school has to make sure you and your child are fully involved in decisions about how they support your child.
+The Code of Practice introduced in 2014 means that your local authority and school has to make sure you and your child are fully involved in decisions about how they support your child.
 The Local Authority (LA) must listen carefully to what you want and give you advice and support.
 The ‘Local Offer’ should be available that makes clear which services are available for children with SEND locally.
 There will be many different types of services that children and young people may need throughout their schooling and through specialist health services.

 - Speak to your daughter’s teacher/tutor or Mrs Smillie for further specialist advice if required